 Attendees must follow all posted instructions while attending the 2022 Disability Policy Seminar.
 Any attendee not adhering to these instructions will not be granted access to the event and/or will be asked to leave.

 - All attendees are required to wear masks.

-- Unvaccinated persons will not be permitted.
+- Only vaccinated persons will be permitted.